mkstratos/stj_pv/ReadMe.md

 1. The `run_stj.main()` function creates a `run_stj.JetFindRun` object, based on configuration parameters.

-2. Start and end dates are set, and the `run_stj.JetFindRun.run()` method starts the run, where configuration files are checked then the selected metric computes the jet postion in each hemisphere at each time.
+2. Start and end dates are set, and the `run_stj.JetFindRun.run()` method starts the run, where configuration files are checked then the selected metric computes the jet position in each hemisphere at each time.

 3. If Isentropic PV input data does not exist, this is created and written as setup in the data configuration file